rtperson/Haskell-Pong/readme.markdown

 * Scores should be displayed.
 * Ball should speed up after a few hits
 * Maybe a little color, some sounds...
+* The speed of the game needs to become independent of the speed of the computer.
+Ideally, we should cap the frame rate using GLUT's timer callback and elapsedTime

 ##To play: